Jianbin-Tan/Functional-Singular-Value-Decompostion/README.md

 # Functional Singular Value Decomposition (FSVD)

-This repository provides the data and code associated with the paper "A singular value decomposition framework for learning with heterogeneous functional data" by Jianbin Tan, Pixu Shi, and Anru Zhang.
+This repository provides the data and code associated with the paper "Functional-SVD for Heterogeneous Trajectories: Case Studies in Health" by Jianbin Tan, Pixu Shi, and Anru Zhang.
 The paper is available on [arXiv](https://arxiv.org/abs/2410.03619), and an accompanying R package, **FSVD**, can be found at [https://github.com/Tan-jianbin/FSVD](https://github.com/Tan-jianbin/FSVD).

 ## 1. Data